A Liouville theorem for supercritical Fujita equation and its applications: A characterizations of the constant solutions

 Since $\kappa\in\mathcal{B}_n$, $\mathcal{B}_n\neq\emptyset$.
 The main result of \cite{Wang-Wei-Wu} gives the following characterization of the constant solutions $\pm\kappa$ in $\mathcal{B}_n$. \begin{thm} If $w\in\mathcal{B}_{n}$ and $w\neq\pm\kappa$, then

-\end{thm} \begin{rmk} We believe this characterization for constant solutions should hold among the larger class $\mathcal{S}_M$.
+\end{thm} \begin{rmk} We believe this characterization for constant solutions should hold among the larger class $\mathcal{S}_M$, not only bounded solutions.
 This is Conjecture 1 in \cite[Section 12]{Wang-Wei-Wu}, see also \cite[Theorem 1.7]{Wang-Wei-Wu} for partial results.
 If this characterization is true, then Theorem \ref{maintheorem1} will follow rather directly.
 On the other hand, notice that Theorem \ref{maintheorem1} implies that there is no non-constant connecting orbit of \eqref{self-similar eqn} starting from $\kappa$ (that is, a solution $w(y, s)$ satisfying $\lim_{s\to-\infty}w(y,s)=\kappa$). \end{rmk}